treejamie/next-js-learn/app-router/nextjs-dashboard/README.md

 Part of this tutorial was to deploy it out to vercel.
 It was very slick.I took the liberty of putting it on a custom domain and you can find it there 👉 [next-js-dashboard.curle.io](https://next-js-dashboard.curle.io)

+However, there was a point around lesson 12 that the free plan stopped supporting preview branches.
+It was fairly cryptic about how to clear that up (_"delete branches" >> vercel seems to have only a concept of deployments, which I deleted all but prod and still no beueno_).

+However, I'm not paying for anything so I'm just grateful I get to have it up there for free.

 1. [Getting Started ♻️][2-1]
 2. [CSS Styling ♻️][2-2]